-- A. Whenever a proposed absence-for-vacation is requested, parents must discuss it with the principal.
+- Whenever a proposed absence-for-vacation is requested, parents must discuss it with the principal.
 The length of absence should be made clear, and those involved should have an opportunity to express their views on the potential effects of the absence.

-- C. The time missed will be counted as an unexcused absence under HB410, but shall not be a factor in determining grades unless make-up work is not completed.
+- The time missed will be counted as an unexcused absence under HB410, but shall not be a factor in determining grades unless make-up work is not completed.
 If lengthy, time missed may cause the student to become “excessively absent” under the HB410 attendance law.